awslabs/amazon-timestream-connector-prometheus/README.md

 7. Under the `Environment variables` section, click `edit`.
 8. Enter the key and corresponding value of environment variables, `default_database` and `default_table` are required.
 Here is an example:
 ![](documentation/example/environment_variable_example.PNG)
-Go to [Configuration Options](#Configuration-options) to see more information.
+Go to [Configuration Options](#configuration-options) to see more information.
 9. Scroll down to basic settings.
 10. Click `Edit`.
-11. In the `Handler` section, enter the name of the Amazon Timestream Prometheus Connector ZIP file, which will be `timestream-prometheus-connector-1.1.0`.
+11. In the `Handler` section, enter the name of the Amazon Timestream Prometheus Connector ZIP file, which will be `timestream-prometheus-connector-1.0.0`.
 12. Click `Save`.

 #### Create the API on Amazon API Gateway